Introduction

 Less common presentations include acute pancreatitis or thrombophlebitis migrans (a recurrent migratory superficial thrombophlebitis, caused by a paraneoplastic hypercoagulable state).

-Late onset diabetes mellitus can be the presenting feature for pancreatic cancer; those diagnosed with diabetes aged >50yrs have an 8x greater risk of developing pancreatic carcinoma in the following three years, compared to the general population.
+Late onset diabetes mellitus may be the presenting feature for pancreatic cancer; those diagnosed with diabetes aged >50yrs have an 8 times greater risk of developing pancreatic carcinoma in the following three years, compared to the general population*.

 On examination, patients may appear cachectic, malnourished, and jaundiced.
 On palpation, an abdominal mass in the epigastric region may be felt, as well as an enlarged gallbladder (as per Courvoisier’s Law)